paivagio/CliNTREc/README.md

 $ pip install gensim
 ```

-Download the [BioBERTpt NER model](https://github.com/HAILab-PUCPR/BioBERTpt/tree/master/model) from [lisaterumi](https://github.com/lisaterumi) and put it on **models/BioBertPtAllClinPt** folder.
+Download the [BioBERTpt NER model](https://github.com/HAILab-PUCPR/BioBERTpt/tree/master/model) from [lisaterumi](https://github.com/lisaterumi) and put it inside the **models/BioBertPtAllClinPt** folder.
 Your folder should look like this when done:

 ![picture alt](images/bert_folder.png)